WithSecureOpenSource/pytest-rts/README.md

 |Scalable Approaches for Test Suite Reduction|2019|Similarity based selection of regression tests compared | [paper](https://robertoverdecchia.github.io/papers/ICSE_2019.pdf)|
 |Improving Continuous Integration with Similarity-based Test Case Selection|2018|Selecting subsets of tests based on similarity|[paper](https://www.diva-portal.org/smash/get/diva2:1196682/FULLTEXT01.pdf)|
 |Obtaining Coverage per Test Case|2017|Obtaining per-test coverage in Java for regression testing|[paper](https://www.cqse.eu/fileadmin/content/news/publications/2017-obtaining-coverage-per-test-case.pdf)|

+## Current state of implementation

+* Some code to try supporting git history data, builds database by looping through commits.
+No evaluation metric in place at the moment.
+* Another evaluation method tested: Removing random lines from source files and checking the exit codes of running specific tests and all tests, currently just stores the exit codes in database.
+* Test functions are now also mapped to lines of code.
+Testfile is parsed and function lines are extracted.
+If a testfile has changes, only the affected changes are considered.
+* I've had success with "flask" (around 4000 commits) and "rich" (around 700 commits) from github.

+## Usage

+1. checkout the project
+2. in project directory run `make install` - that will:
+  * create virtual environment
+  * download all the dependencies
+  * install `tests_selector` as a tool
+3. switch to directory with target project
+4. install all the dependencies needed for testing (should be installed into the same tests_selector virtual environment)
+5. go back to `tests_selector` directory
+6. execute `tests_selector path/to/target_project`

+# Development

+* Don't forget to run `make install` before you are going to try the latest changes